1.9/5

 Highlights

-• They define "Yellow Line" indicators for each risk area, which, if crossed, require either new tests, higher security measures, or pausing training and deployment.
+- For example, in Responsible Scaling Policy Evaluations Report – Claude 3 Opus, they define "Yellow Line" indicators for each risk area which correspond to thresholds of concern.
 For CBRN and cyber-related risks, Yellow Lines are quantitatively defined: a >25% increase in accuracy on CBRN risk questions compared to using Google alone, >20% success rate on demanding cyber evaluations, and a ~25% jump on low-intensity misuse evaluations compared to previous models.

 Weaknesses